-- Students took a two-hour test in mathematics, reading and science, using paper and pencil.
+- Students took two hour-long tests, each devoted to one subject.
+Different students were given different test questions and different combinations of subjects (e.g. mathematics followed by reading, or science followed by mathematics, etc.).
 Test items were a mixture of multiple-choice questions and questions requiring students to construct their own responses. - Students also answered a background questionnaire, which took about 35 minutes to complete.
 The questionnaire sought information about the students themselves, their attitudes, dispositions and beliefs, their homes, and their school and learning experiences.
 School principals completed a questionnaire about school management, organisation, and the learning environment. - Some countries/economies also distributed additional questionnaires, to students, parents and/or teachers, to elicit more information.
 The findings from these optional questionnaires are not covered by this note.